 The Middle States Commission on Higher Education and Standards for Accreditation

-Loyola University Maryland is accredited by the Middle States Commission on Higher Education (MSCHE), located in Philadelphia, PA.
-The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+Loyola University Maryland is accredited by the Middle States Commission on Higher Education (MSCHE), located at 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801 (telephone 267-284-5011).
+MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.